concave-org/concave/README.md

 const appRouter = createRouter(routes)
 ```

-If you define a fallback route be sure to fallback to an existing route, otherwise your app will loop.

 To actually change a route from your application you have to dispatch the action `aRouteG` (action route go) with the path of the new route as value.
 If you want to define a new route at runtime you have to dispatch the action `aRouteN` (action route new) with an array of objects with the new routes:

 ```javascript